 Cat Snorts When Eating

 Some cats emit a type of snorting sound when they eat.
-This can be a cause of concern for cat owners, as it can sound like their pet is struggling to breathe as it feeds.
+This can cause concern for owners, as it can sound like their cat is struggling to breathe as it feeds.

 The worst-case scenario for this is dysphagia.
 This is a medical term given to a cat that has difficulty swallowing.
 It can occur in the mouth, the pharynx, or at the far end of the pharynx entering the esophagus.

-In most cases, if a cat snorts while eating, it is suffering from a blocked or congested nose and is finding it difficult to breathe.
+In most cases, if a cat snorts while eating, it has a blocked or congested nose and finds it difficult to breathe.
 Cat flu or respiratory illness is commonly to blame and will need monitoring in case the condition worsens.

 In the meantime, hand-feeding a cat who is struggling to eat is the best cause of action.
-This will prevent the animal from burying its face into its feeding bowl and help the cat maintain the desired eating posture.
+This will prevent the cat from burying its face into its feeding bowl and helps the cat maintain the desired eating posture.

-So, rest assured that snorting is common in cats.
-It doesn’t always sound pleasant and can sound worse than the issue, but it’s important not to worry.
-Monitoring your cat’s snoring is always advised, as potential health issues can be identified and treated straight away.
+Snorting is common in cats.
+It can sound worse than the issue, but there’s no reason to worry.
+Monitoring your cat’s snoring is always advised, as health issues can be identified and treated immediately.